Ghaderpour/LSWAVE-SignalProcessing/JUST_PythonPackage_EGhaderpour/readme.txt

 In Python:

-The Python codes can be run individually and the examples with their descriptions are given in the scripts (after if __name__ == '__main__':)
+The Python code can be run individually and the examples with their descriptions are given in the scripts (after if __name__ == '__main__':)

 The supported format for the data sets are .csv, .dat, and .txt